GabrielMoreau/winsoft-main/update-osbios/README.md

-# OSBIOSUpdateNow (Action) - Force Windows and DELL/HP BIOS to update now
+# Update-OSBIOS (Action) - Force Windows and DELL/HP BIOS to update now

-The OSBIOSUpdateNow package uses a DOS script to execute the `wuauclt.exe` command (Windows 10) or `Windows11InstallationAssistant.exe` (Windows 11), then attempts to update the BIOS.
+The Update-OSBIOS package uses a DOS script to execute the `wuauclt.exe` command (Windows 10) or `Windows11InstallationAssistant.exe` (Windows 11), then attempts to update the BIOS.
 It then uses the `dcu-cli.exe` (Dell Command | Update) executable on DELL-branded